dini-ag-kim/avram/specification.md

 * `description` with additional description of the code
 * `total` with a non-negative integer to indicate the number of times this code has been found
 * `records` with a non-negative integer to indicate the number of records this code has been found in
+* `created` with a timestamp when this code was introduced
+* `modified` with a timestamp when this code was updated

 A **codelist directory** is a JSON object that maps referenced codelists to explicit codelists.